MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 ## [[Python]]

-I am less familiar with [[Python]] IDEs, most [[Python]] I write is small enough that it doesn't need that level of coding support, but PyCharm is well regarded by many (and made by the same company that makes IntelliJ and played a big part in creating Kotlin):
+I [[AM]] less familiar with [[Python]] IDEs, most [[Python]] I write is small enough that it doesn't need that level of coding support, but PyCharm is well regarded by many (and made by the same company that makes IntelliJ and played a big part in creating Kotlin):

 - [PyCharm](https://www.jetbrains.com/pycharm/)